 This is how the design critic and best-selling author started her compelling Design Indaba 2019 talk.
 Divulging into what exactly bad design is, Rawsthorn went through several famous examples where the design was not responsible, ethical or environmentally friendly.

 In her talk she categorises bad design into eight different sectors: useless, pointless, lazy, thoughtless, ominous, untrustworthy, offensive and strategic.
-From this, she went onto to dissect the dangerous sides of artificial intelligence to exploring how big-name brands are not treading lightly when it comes to controversy.
+From this, she went on to dissect the dangerous sides of artificial intelligence to exploring how big-name brands are not treading lightly when it comes to controversy.

-In her talk, Rawsthorn delved into the recent Gucci scandal in which the fashion brand released a sweatshirt that resembled blackface.
+Scroll down to view the talk.
+Rawsthorn delved into the recent Gucci scandal in which the fashion brand released a sweatshirt that resembled blackface.
 “It was Gucci’s time to offer an abject apology over this absolutely hideous, utterly appalling blackface sweater,” says Rawsthorn who did not hold back one bit.